LogoLogo

 Step-by-step guide to send event data from RudderStack to Facebook Pixel.

-RudderStack leverages the Conversions API for sending server-side events to this destination.
+RudderStack leverages the for sending server-side events to this destination.

 Getting started